m-bartos/42_philosophers/README.md

 The goal of this project is to explore the basics of threading a process and try to solve the [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).

 ## Project description
-Here are the key points to understand this assignment:
+The key points to understand the assignment:
 * The scenario involves multiple philosophers seated at a round table.
 * A large bowl of spaghetti is placed at the centre of the table.
 * Philosophers engage in three activities: eating, thinking, and sleeping.
-* While eating, they do not think or sleep.
+  - While eating, they do not think or sleep.
-* While thinking, they do not eat or sleep.
+  - While thinking, they do not eat or sleep.
-* While sleeping, they do not eat or think.
+  - While sleeping, they do not eat or think.
 * Forks are available on the table, with the same number as philosophers.
 * Due to inconvenience, a philosopher takes both their right and left forks to eat.
 * After finishing eating, philosophers place their forks back on the table and start sleeping.